 - Protect your accounts

 Should someone else be required to take any action on your behalf, this person or organization will be enabled to do this using their own account information.
-There are also other ways to facilitate such actions, such as shared network locations and mailboxes, delegation of duties during holidays and the possibility to have the USC Front Office ‘look over your shoulder’ remotely without needing your personal account information.
+There are also other ways to facilitate such actions, such as shared network locations and mailboxes, delegation of duties during holidays and the possibility to have the Service Desk ‘look over your shoulder’ remotely without needing your personal account information.